fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 ### Version 3

 For only one mosaic tile, it's easier to use the graphical interface.
 The great power of Python is when you need to repeat a process.
 Now, let's consider three mosaic tiles.
-Instead of creating each pick and approach position manually we do it in a program.
+Instead of creating each pick and approach positions manually, we do it in a program.

-We have _Pick 1_, need to create _Pick 2_ and _Pick 3_ as shown in the following image.
+We already have _Pick 1_.
+Then, we need to create _Pick 2_ and _Pick 3_ as shown in the following image.

 ![](img/3-picks.png)